Doomtrooper: Sets

+The basic set of the game consisted of 337 cards sold in 60-card starter decks and 16-card booster packs.
+The starter decks included 2 rare cards and 13 uncommon cards; the booster packs included 1 rare card and 3 uncommon cards.

 The 170-card expansion set Inquisition was released in April 1995 and sold in 8-card booster packs.
 Some of the cards were printed with foil stamping.
-The expansion sets Paradise Lost and Ragnarok consisted of over 100 cards sold in 15-card booster packs.
+The expansion set Paradise Lost consisted of over 100 cards sold in 15-card booster packs, and planned Ragnarok was to be similar.

 Paradise Lost from 1997 was its last set.
-Ragnarok, planned for 1997, was never released, same fate befall the planned 2nd edition of the game; they were later completed as fan expansions.
+Ragnarok, also planned for 1997, was never released, same fate befall the planned 2nd edition of the game; they were later completed as fan expansions.

 The game's starter set was released in 16 languages, and its expansion Inquisition in several more.
 The limited edition of the basic set was released in English, Italian, Spanish, and Swedish.
 The unlimited edition, published in April 1995, was published in an additional nine languages, including Hebrew and Japanese.
-The game was highly popular in Poland, where it was published, with all of its expansions except Mortificator, from 1995 to 2000.
+The game was released in Poland in 1995, where all but the Mortificator set were localized.
 Spanish language also saw all expansions released except one (Paradise Lost).

+Gameplay

+In the game’s dark, futuristic universe, in which rival megacorporations, the mystical Brotherhood, and the alien Dark Legion compete for dominance in the Solar System, players assume the role of members of a secret organization called the Veil, manipulating these factions to gain power and maintain balance.

+The game’s core mechanics involves deploying cards, representing soldiers, to accumulate victory points through combat.